- I'm a postdoc at Microsoft Research, Redmond, working with the Theory Group and the Adaptive Systems and Interaction Group.

 Control and Information Theory

-- Gireeja Ranade and Anant Sahai, Control Capacity, submitted to IEEE International Symposium on Information Theory (ISIT) 2015.
+- Gireeja Ranade and Anant Sahai, Control Capacity, IEEE International Symposium on Information Theory (ISIT) 2015.

 - Govind Ramnarayan, Gireeja Ranade and Anant Sahai,